-What is Reading and Literacy?
+What Does it Mean to Study Reading and Literacy?

 Reading and literacy education students train to become both teachers and scholars.
 They develop strong communication skills that are necessary to educate students of different ages and varying cultural, economic, and educational backgrounds.
-Reading and literacy students will also learn to examine and analyze former and current trends in the ever-changing field of reading education.
-Online degree programs in reading and literacy education are available in a variety of specific concentrations.
+Reading and literacy students also learn to examine and analyze former and current trends in the ever-changing field of reading education.
+Online education degree programs in reading and literacy majors are available in a variety of specific concentrations.

 The Importance of Reading and Literacy